na-stewart/Free-SafeSurf/README.md

 <!-- GETTING STARTED -->
 ## Configuration

-SafeSurf has been designed to be simple to use, just download the most recent version from [here](https://github.com/na-stewart/SafeSurf/releases) and run `SafeSurf.exe`
+SafeSurf has been designed to be simple to use, just download the most recent version from [here](https://github.com/na-stewart/SafeSurf/releases) and run `SafeSurf.exe`.

+This program will ***only*** be available for download on this repository.
+Any other instances found elsewhere may be malicious.

 <ins>Before activation, make sure you understand what each setting does.</ins>